VictorHachard/game-engine/README.md

 The second step is to override several methode :

-- The initSetting where you need to define the window characteristic.
+- The initSetting
 - The initLevel
 - The initGameObject
 - The initInput
 - The initCamera
 - The initParticle
+- The initUI

 ## What I Learned